DanKnox/danknox.github.io/_posts/2013-01-27-using-rubys-native-nethttp-library.md

 end
 {% endhighlight %}

-Since our fictional API only makes use of these four common verbs, we are finished with our request logic.
+Since the TmpMail API only makes use of these four common verbs, we are finished with our request logic.
 If we need to add more later it is now a trivial matter of adding the correct class to the `VERB_MAP` and implementing any special parameter handling within the request method.

 We are almost finished.
 Our class can now perform the most common http actions, exposing a simple and intuitive public API.
-However, our fictional endpoint returns JSON response bodies and it would be a pain to have to deserialize the response each time we made a request so lets go ahead and add deserialization to the Connection class.
+However, our API endpoint returns JSON response bodies and it would be a pain to have to deserialize the response each time we made a request so lets go ahead and add deserialization to the Connection class.